Earth Notes: From the Inbox (and Outbox) 2008, 2009Updated 2022-09-19 19:07 GMT.

 This is why we advise 30 degree washes-not because our products don't work at lower temperatures (they have been tested to work at temperatures as low as 10 degrees) but because performance is better from 30 degrees up.

-We've been trying various detergents and wash temperatures in our new washer/dryer that will wash in cold water, and now maybe only 30% of our washes are at 40°C or higher (in summer) with about 50% at 30°C and the rest cold.
+We have been trying various detergents and wash temperatures in our new washer/dryer that will wash in cold water, and now maybe only 30% of our washes are at 40°C or higher (in summer) with about 50% at 30°C and the rest cold.
 Altogether this probably amounts to as much as a 50% energy saving.

 AccordGuy's Off-Grid Solar in Crawley, UK